Email: BladderAndBowelService@elht.nhs.uk

 What happens at the appointment?

-• The patient will bring along a urine sample and their completed diaries and any other paperwork as directed in their appointment letter.
+- You will need to bring a urine sample and your completed diaries along with any other paperwork as directed in the appointment letter.
 This is an important part of the assessment.

-• The Nurse will take a full medical history from the patient and will review any current prescribed medication.
+- Your nurse will take a full medical history from you and will review any current prescribed medication.

-• The Nurse may, with consent, scan the patient’s bladder.
-The patient will be asked to lie down on an examination couch and lift their clothing so that a probe can be place on the tummy.
+- Your nurse may, with consent, scan your bladder.
+For this you will be asked to lie down on an examination couch and lift your clothing so that a probe can be placed on your tummy.
 The scan will indicate how much urine is in the bladder after going to the toilet.

-• If any other examination is required, the Nurse will discuss fully with the patient and gain their consent beforehand.
+- If any other examination is required, your nurse will discuss fully and gain your consent beforehand.

-• If the patient would like a chaperone present, they can speak to the Nurse on the day of their appointment prior to any examination taking place.
+- If you would like a chaperone present, please speak to your nurse on the day of your appointment prior to any examination taking place.

 What happens after the appointment?

-• The Nurse will write to the referrer updating them of the outcome of the patient’s assessment.
+- Your Nurse will, with your consent, write to the referrer and/or your GP updating them of the outcome of your assessment.

-• If any onward referrals for further treatment have been discussed and agreed with the patient, the Nurse will complete these and send to the appropriate department.
+- If any onward referrals for further treatment have been discussed and agreed your Nurse will complete these and send to the appropriate department.

 What to do if symptoms change?

-• Should a patient become unwell after their appointment outside of the service hours they should contact their GP Practice or 111 for advice.
+- Should you become unwell after your appointment outside of the service hours you should contact your GP Practice or 111 for advice.